The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Wildfire and Potion Windows:

-There is 0 reason to hold 2 minutes in this fight, so you will be using Wildfire on cooldown alongside buffs.
-Use your second potion with the 6 minute buff window.
-If you are pushing against enrage, you may want to use it sooner than the 6 minute buff window to gain a third use at the very end.
+There is zero reason to hold two minutes in this fight, so you will be using Wildfire on cooldown alongside buffs.
+Use your second potion with the six minute buff window.
+If you are pushing against Enrage, you may want to use it sooner than the six minute buff window to gain a third use at the very end.

 ### Recommended Tactician Usage: